At Morrisville, we engage in ways that go beyond the traditional classroom environment.

-Morrisville's 3,000 students, who hail from diverse backgrounds across the state and around the globe, choose from more than 80 associate and bachelor's degree programs that embrace agriculture, technology, business, social sciences and the liberal arts.
-Among them are strong programs in specialized areas such as renewable energy and resources, aquaculture, automotive technology, equine science, dairy management, nursing, wood technology, resort and recreation management, and information technology.
+Morrisville's students, who hail from diverse backgrounds across the state and around the globe, choose from more than 50 bachelor's and associate degree programs that embrace agriculture, technology, business, social sciences and the liberal arts.
+Among them are strong programs in specialized areas such as renewable energy, environmental conservation, aquaculture, automotive technology, equine science, dairy management, nursing, wood technology, hospitality management and information technology.

 Established in 1908 as a college of agriculture, SUNY Morrisville became a founding member of the State University of New York (SUNY) in 1948.